 - Standard of living the parties enjoyed;

 - Mental or physical disabilities experienced by the parties;

 - Benefits that were extinguished upon relationship breakdown;

 - Contributions to the other parties education;

 - Failures to disclose debts at time of marriage.

 Every case is decided upon its unique set of circumstances.
-If you require assistance with your family law property issues, we urge you to contact our office to speak with a lawyer.
+If you require assistance with your real estate law property issues, we urge you to contact our office to speak with a lawyer.